Le Plantier de Costebelle

 Le Plantier de Costebelle is a house built in neo-Palladian style starting in 1857 by Baroness Hortense Pauline Husson de Prailly.
 Located in the commune of Hyères-les-Palmiers, in the Var department, on the eastern slope of Mont des Oiseaux and the hills of Costebelle, the property overlooks the roadstead of Hyères, the Giens peninsula, and the islands of Porquerolles and Port-Cros.
 A vacation residence in the second half of the 19th century for prominent ecclesiastics (Dominican Father Henri Lacordaire and the Bishop of Orléans, Monsignor Félix Dupanloup), the "Villa des Palmiers" (as named by Hortense de Prailly) also welcomed the Legitimist writer Armand de Pontmartin.
 But the most illustrious visit to date remains the 1892 stay at the Villa des Palmiers by Queen Victoria, accompanied by Prince Henry of Battenberg.

-In 1896, the French novelist and academician Paul Bourget (1852–1935), author of Le Disciple, purchased the property, which then took its current name, “Le Plantier de Costebelle.”
+In 1896, the French novelist and academician Paul Bourget (1852–1935), author of Le Disciple, purchased the property, which then took its current name, "Le Plantier de Costebelle".
 There, he hosted numerous prominent figures from the literary world—such as André Gide, Henry James, and Edith Wharton—from the political sphere (Lady Randolph Churchill, Charles Maurras, Maurice Barrès), and even from the military world (Marshal Joseph Joffre), until his death in 1935.
-The estate was then passed on to the novelist’s heir, General Marius Daille.
+The estate was then passed on to the novelist's heir, General Marius Daille.

 The house has been partially listed in the supplementary inventory of historical monuments by an order dated December 26, 1976.
 Its botanical park has carried the "Remarkable Garden" label since November 2009.
-After many years of renovation aimed at restoring the architectural and botanical ensemble as envisioned by Hortense de Prailly in the 19th century, Le Plantier de Costebelle is today a writer’s house, combining private residence with partial public access under certain conditions.
+After many years of renovation aimed at restoring the architectural and botanical ensemble as envisioned by Hortense de Prailly in the 19th century, Le Plantier de Costebelle is today a writer's house, combining private residence with partial public access under certain conditions.

 History of the property

 At the origin of the Plantier de Costebelle estate was a vast estate owned by Louis Jacques Odier, a member of the Sovereign Council of the Republic of Geneva, as early as 1822.
 Dominique Honoré Peillon and his wife, née Marguerite Adélaïde Eydoux, residents of Hyères, became the new owners in 1840.
 Following the expropriation of Mr. Peillon and during a public auction on April 1, 1851, the estate was sold to Ernest Desclozeaux.
 The July Monarchy had made him a magistrate.
 He was later elected deputy for Embrun in the Hautes-Alpes.
-However, after the French Revolution of 1848, he withdrew from political life.
+But after the French Revolution of 1848, he withdrew from political life.
 In 1857, Ernest Desclozeaux sold a plot of land to the Baroness de Prailly.
+This marks the birth of the Plantier de Costebelle estate.